BJP will get ‘rosogolla’ in West Bengal: Mamata Banerjee

 She urged adivasis, who constitute a fair percentage of voters in Balurghat constituency where she held the two campaign meetings, not to vote for the BJP, claiming that the saffron party has brought upon them a lot of atrocities.

-The chief minister urged the central forces deployed in West Bengal to work in tandem with the state police, saying that the administration is there for them to work impartially.
+The Chief Minister urged the central forces deployed in West Bengal to work in tandem with the state police, saying that the administration is there for them to work impartially.

 PTI